Macy's July 4th Fireworks 2021: Where to See Them in NYC

-Spectators should be able to see the fireworks from many neighborhoods in Lower Manhattan as well as parts of Brooklyn.
+Spectators should be able to see the fireworks from many neighborhoods in Midtown Manhattan and parts of Brooklyn and Queens.
+Official public viewing from the elevated portions of the FDR requires proof of vaccination.
 If you're hoping to watch Macy's 4th of July Fireworks live, it's never too early to start planning your viewing strategy.
-Tickets for paid viewing options like Fourth of July Fireworks cruises are already on sale and going fast.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

 While you don't need to spend a penny to see the sparklers, there are some important things to know before you go.
 We've got the scoop on how to find the best places to watch, when to go, and what to bring.